-Olympus E-450 versus Olympus E-520
+Olympus E-450 vs E-520

-The Olympus E-450 and the Olympus E-520 are two digital cameras that were announced, respectively, in March 2009 and May 2008.
+The Olympus E-450 and the Olympus E-520 are two digital cameras that were officially introduced, respectively, in March 2009 and May 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 10 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 10 megapixels.

-Body comparison: Olympus E-450 vs Olympus E-520
+Body comparison: Olympus E-450 vs E-520

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-520 is notably larger (6 percent) than the Olympus E-450.
 Moreover, the E-520 is markedly heavier (22 percent) than the E-450.
 In this context, it is worth noting that neither the E-450 nor the E-520 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-|Olympus E-450»||5.1 in||3.6 in||2.1 in||15.5 oz||500||no||2009||499||-||Olympus E-450|
+|Olympus E-450»||5.1 in||3.6 in||2.1 in||15.5 oz||500||n||Mar 2009||499||-||Olympus E-450|

-|Olympus E-520 (⇒ lft)||5.4 in||3.6 in||2.7 in||18.9 oz||750||no||2008||699||-||Olympus E-520|
+|Olympus E-520«||5.4 in||3.6 in||2.7 in||18.9 oz||750||n||May 2008||699||-||Olympus E-520|

-Sensor comparison: Olympus E-450 vs Olympus E-520
+Sensor comparison: Olympus E-450 vs E-520

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.